Fiserv/acceptance-solutions-apac/docs/LocalIntegrationCheckList.md

 1. Identify key points of contact from your various stakeholders.
 2. Plan with your technology department / external vendor on the timelines.
 3. Review Fiserv API documents [here](./?path=docs/LocalPOI.md&branch=develop).Explore the sample request and response APIs provided in the sandbox.
-4. Kick start your integration development with our APIs.
+4. <b>Kick start your integration development with our APIs.</b>

 For any clarifications or support required on technical integration, do reach out to our integration support teams [here](./?path=docs/introduction/contact-us.md&branch=develop).

-Handy Tips: You may wish to consider discussing early with your team on which test scenarios would be required.
+<div style="background-color:grey;"><b>Handy Tips</b>: You may wish to consider discussing early with your team on which test scenarios would be required.
 The test scenarios are typically based on your daily operational needs.
-(Eg.which are your customers’ most used payment modes.)
+(Eg.which are your customers’ most used payment modes.)</div>

 ![pos8 logo](https://raw.githubusercontent.com/Fiserv/acceptance-solutions-apac/develop/assets/images/pos8.jpg "pos8 logo")